ruvnet/agenticsjs/README.md

 ## Advanced Features

-AgenticJS also supports advanced features such as:
+AgenticsJS also supports advanced features such as:

 - **Pro Search**: Advanced search techniques for more accurate results.
 - **Source Highlighting**: Highlight sources in the search results.